 Together we can change this.
 Joven will do its part by celebrating young farmers who are producing great coffee.
 Specifically, Joven will feature coffees that score 84 points or higher and are produced by farmers under the age of 35."

 How does Joven approach sustainability?

-"Joven is putting another lens on sustainability by looking at the next generation of coffee producing talent.
+"Joven is putting another lens on sustainability by looking at the next generation of sustainable coffee producing talent.
 Yes, we pay high prices for high quality coffee, which is a form of sustainability on its own.
 But Joven’s primary focus is on building an awareness of the need for more young coffee farmers and generating interest for existing young farmers’ coffee."